-A 6-week bathroom remodel — demo, plumbing, waterproofing, tile, vanity, and fixtures — with the waterproofing and tile sequences that decide whether a shower leaks in five years.
+A 6-week bathroom remodel covering demo, plumbing, waterproofing, tile, vanity and fixtures, with the waterproofing and tile sequences that decide whether a shower leaks in five years.

-Bathrooms look simple — they are small — but they have more failure modes than any other room because everything is wrapped around water.
-The waterproofing sequence, the slope of the shower pan, the order of tile and grout — get any one wrong and you have a leak in five years.
+Bathrooms look simple because they are small, but they have more failure modes than any other room, because everything is wrapped around water.
+Get the waterproofing sequence, the slope of the shower pan, or the order of tile and grout wrong, and you have a leak in five years.
 This 6-week template lays out the order of operations that experienced bathroom remodelers actually use, with realistic durations for each step.

 How a 6-week bathroom remodel breaks down